regclient/regclient/docs/README.md

       -----END CERTIFICATE-----
     ```

+- `defaults`:
-- `defaults`: Global settings and default values applied to each sync entry:
+  Global settings and default values applied to each sync entry:
+  - `backup`:
-  - `backup`: Tag or image reference for backing up target image before
+    Tag or image reference for backing up target image before overwriting.
-    overwriting.
     This may include a Go template syntax.
-This backup is only run
-    when the source changes and the target exists that is about to be
+    This backup is only run when the source changes and the target exists that is about to be overwritten.
-    overwritten.
     If the backup tag already exists, it will be overwritten.
+  - `interval`:
-  - `interval`: How often to run each sync step in `server` mode.
+    How often to run each sync step in `server` mode.
+  - `schedule`:
-  - `schedule`: Cron like schedule to run each step, overrides `interval`.
+    Cron like schedule to run each step, overrides `interval`.
+  - `ratelimit`:
-  - `ratelimit`: Settings to throttle based on source rate limits.
+    Settings to throttle based on source rate limits.
+    - `min`:
-    - `min`: Minimum number of pulls remaining to start the step.
-Actions while
+      Minimum number of pulls remaining to start the step.
-      running the step can result in going below this limit.
-Note that parallel
+      Actions while running the step can result in going below this limit.
-      steps and multi-platform images may each result in more than one pull
-      happening beyond this threshold.
+      Note that parallel steps and multi-platform images may each result in more than one pull happening beyond this threshold.
+    - `retry`:
-    - `retry`: How long to wait before checking if the rate limit has increased.
+      How long to wait before checking if the rate limit has increased.
+  - `parallel`:
-  - `parallel`: Number of concurrent image copies to run.
-All sync steps may be
+    Number of concurrent image copies to run.
-    started concurrently to check if a mirror is needed, but will wait on this
-    limit when a copy is needed.
+    All sync steps may be started concurrently to check if a mirror is needed, but will wait on this limit when a copy is needed.
     Defaults to 1.
-  - `skipDockerConfig`: Do not read the user credentials in
-    `${HOME}/.docker/config.json`.

-- `sync`: Array of steps to run for copying images from the source to target
-  repository.
-  - `source`: Source image or repository.
-  - `target`: Target image or repository.
-  - `type`: "repository" or "image".
-Repository will copy all tags from the
-    source repository.
-  - `tags`: implements filters on tags for "repository" types, regex values are automatically bound to the beginning and ending of each string (`^` and `$`).
-    - `allow`: array of regex strings to allow specific tags.
-    - `deny`: array of regex strings to deny specific tags.
-  - `platform`: single platform to pull from a multi-platform image, e.g.
-    `linux/amd64`.
-By default all platforms are copied along with the original
-    upstream manifest list.
-Note that looking up the platform from a
-    multi-platform image counts against the Docker Hub rate limit, and that rate
-    limits are not checked prior to resolving the platform.
-When run with
-    "server", the platform is only resolved once for each multi-platform digest
-    seen.
-  - `backup`, `interval`, `schedule`, and `ratelimit`: See description under `defaults`.

-- `x-*`: Any field beginning with `x-` is considered a user extension and will
-  not be parsed in current for future versions of the project.
-These are useful
-  for integrating your own tooling, or setting values for yaml anchors and
-  aliases.

-[Go templates](https://golang.org/pkg/text/template/) are used to expand values
-in `user`, `pass`, `regcert`, `source`, `target`, and `backup`.
-The `backup`
-template supports the following objects:

-- `.Ref`: reference object about to be overwritten
-  - `.Ref.Reference`: full reference
-  - `.Ref.Registry`: registry name
-  - `.Ref.Repository`: repository
-  - `.Ref.Tag`: tag
-- `.Step`: values from the current step
-  - `.Step.Source`: source
-  - `.Step.Target`: target
-  - `.Step.Type`: type
-  - `.Step.Backup`: backup
-  - `.Step.Interval`: interval
-  - `.Step.Schedule`: schedule

-See [Template Functions](#Template-Functions) for more details on the custom
-functions available in templates.
+  - `mediaTypes`:
+    Array of media types to include.
+    These must also be supported by regclient.
+    Defaults to: `["application/vnd.docker.distribution.manifest.v2+json", "application/vnd.docker.distribution.manifest.list.v2+json", "application/vnd.oci.image.manifest.v1+json", "application/vnd.oci.image.index.v1+json"]`
+  - `skipDockerConfig`:
+    Do not read the user credentials in `${HOME}/.docker/config.json`.

+- `sync`:
+  Array of steps to run for copying images from the source to target repository.
+  - `source`:
+    Source image or repository.
+  - `target`:
+    Target image or repository.
+  - `type`:
+    "repository" or "image".
+    Repository will copy all tags from the source repository.
+  - `tags`:
+    Implements filters on tags for "repository" types, regex values are automatically bound to the beginning and ending of each string (`^` and `$`).
+    - `allow`:
+      Array of regex strings to allow specific tags.
+    - `deny`:
+      Array of regex strings to deny specific tags.
+  - `platform`:
+    Single platform to pull from a multi-platform image, e.g. `linux/amd64`.
+    By default all platforms are copied along with the original upstream manifest list.
+    Note that looking up the platform from a multi-platform image counts against the Docker Hub rate limit, and that rate limits are not checked prior to resolving the platform.
+    When run with "server", the platform is only resolved once for each multi-platform digest seen.
+  - `backup`, `interval`, `schedule`, `ratelimit`, and `mediaTypes`:
+    See description under `defaults`.

+- `x-*`:
+  Any field beginning with `x-` is considered a user extension and will not be parsed in current or future versions of the project.
+  These are useful for integrating your own tooling, or setting values for yaml anchors and aliases.

+[Go templates](https://golang.org/pkg/text/template/) are used to expand values in `user`, `pass`, `regcert`, `source`, `target`, and `backup`.
+The `backup` template supports the following objects:

+- `.Ref`: Reference object about to be overwritten
+  - `.Ref.Reference`: Full reference
+  - `.Ref.Registry`: Registry name
+  - `.Ref.Repository`: Repository
+  - `.Ref.Tag`: Tag
+- `.Step`: Values from the current step
+  - `.Step.Source`: Source
+  - `.Step.Target`: Target
+  - `.Step.Type`: Type
+  - `.Step.Backup`: Backup
+  - `.Step.Interval`: Interval
+  - `.Step.Schedule`: Schedule

+See [Template Functions](#Template-Functions) for more details on the custom functions available in templates.

 ## regbot